 - Common Name: Chinese lantern plant, winter cherry, bladder cherry

 - Plant Type: Herbaceous perennial

-- Mature Size: Up to two feet tall and two feet wide
+- Mature Size: Up to 2 feet tall and wide

 - Sun Exposure: Part shade to full sun

 - Soil Type: Moist, well-drained soil

 - Toxicity: Toxic to humans and pets

 Caring for Chinese lantern plants is similar to other nightshades like tomatoes, peppers, and eggplants.
 Keep the soil evenly moist at all times.
 If needed, you can feed your Chinese lantern plant with an organic fertilizer once per month during the spring and summer, but this invasive plant often spreads via underground runners on its own.